expo/create-react-native-app/README.md

 ## Philosophy

-* **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with Create React App).
+* **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with [Create React App](https://github.com/facebookincubator/create-react-app)).
 * **Develop on Your Device**: It should be easy to develop on a physical device when you want to test how your app feels and responds to inputs.
-* **One Build Tool**: If you just want to try out React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
+* **One Build Tool**: If you just want to get started with React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
 * **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built.

 ## Why Use This?